 20. Altered Fantom 1.0 Electric Skateboard For Kids

-The Altered Fantom Skateboard is one of the few e-skateboards exclusively designed for kids.
+The Altered Fantom Skateboard is one of the few electric skateboards exclusively designed for kids.
 This board is fundamentally designed to be easier for children to ride than regular skateboards.
 All they have to do to gently and gradually accelerate (or go forwards) is “squeeze” the trigger-style grip with their feet; their feet, by the way, will stay firmly planted to the specially-designed deck.
 The braking system is a patented system that ensures optimal safety for your children.
 Altered Fantom claims this electronic skateboard is “a revolutionary board in the industry.”
 Let’s take a look at why they say this: they say this because they put patented torsion trucks (which allow for more precise and tighter, easier turns) on the deck, which gets rid of “wheel-bite” (that annoying sound you hear when trucks/wheels suddenly turn and ‘catch’ the rider, potentially throwing him/her off).

 This device reaches a safe top speed of 10mph and can be ridden for 40 consecutive minutes on one battery charge.
 This board is a great bargain for kids to ride.
 The deck is crafted from a 7-ply “rock hard” maple deck that can withstand all the brutal abuse it’s bound to be in.